 Implementation of the Dana Point Harbor Revitalization Plan would include the removal of some native and non-native trees as part of construction activities.
 However, nesting and foraging habitat protection policies and tree maintenance and procedures have been incorporated into the Revitalization Plan that would preclude the removal or relocation of any tree that has been used within the past five years for nesting or breeding by wading birds (herons or egrets), California bird species of special concern or those protected by the Migratory Bird Treaty Act, unless the tree must be removed due to public health and safety reasons.
 Only under these circumstances may such trees be removed.
 When trees are removed, mitigation must be provided.
 The Plan also requires that trees used by the above bird species within the last five years be trimmed in a manner that protects current nesting or breeding activity and the integrity of the tree for future nesting and breeding.
-The details of the tree trimming/tree removal plan will be developed, and subject to Commission review and approval, through the Implementation Plan process.
 With these policies, including the replacement of native trees into newly developed or other landscaped areas, the effects of selective tree removal on bird species that include the black-crowned night herons, snowy egrets and different species of raptors that forage in and around the Harbor will be minimized.
 Additionally, other practices such as noise avoidance will be implemented throughout the construction process to reduce impacts on bird species.